 Special application instructions for just this program:

 - Applications are accepted on a rolling basis, but please submit all expenses for a single project at the same time.

-- Your application should include a cover sheet, budget, and a proposal narrative.
-Documentation from the publisher detailing the expenses is expected.
+- Documentation from the publisher detailing the expenses is expected.

 - Please note that funds are not unlimited in this category, and you must apply in advance.